 Seminole is a somewhat small city located in the state of Texas.
 With a population of 7,141 people and three constituent neighborhoods, Seminole is the 311th largest community in Texas.

 Also of interest is that Seminole has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, Seminole is nearly on par with the US average for all cities of 21.84%: 20.86% of adults 25 and older in Seminole have a bachelor's degree or advanced degree.
+The percentage of adults in Seminole who are college-educated is close to the national average for all communities of 21.84%: 20.86% of the adults in Seminole have a bachelor's degree or advanced degree.

 The per capita income in Seminole in 2018 was $28,465, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
 This equates to an annual income of $113,860 for a family of four.
 However, Seminole contains both very wealthy and poor people as well.

 Seminole is an extremely ethnically-diverse city.
 The people who call Seminole home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Seminole, accounting for 53.71% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Seminole residents report their race to be White, followed by Asian.
 Important ancestries of people in Seminole include German, English, Irish, Pennsylvania German, and European.

 The most common language spoken in Seminole is English.
 Other important languages spoken here include Spanish and German/Yiddish.